aiidateam/aiida-atomistic/docs/source/user_guide/structuredata/structuredata.md

 In principle, some of these properties are related to the single sites/atoms (e.g. hubbard U,V) and some are related to the whole system (e.g. PBC).

 <div style="border:2px solid #f7d117; padding: 10px; margin: 10px 0;">
-    <strong>Important:</strong> we dropped the kind-base definition of the structure: we only have sites, now.
-This simplifies the properties defintion and respect the philosophy of a code-agnostic representation of the structure.
+    <strong>Important:</strong> we deprecate the kind-based definition of the structure: properties will be site-based, now.
+This simplifies the properties defintion and respect more the philosophy of a code-agnostic representation of the structure.
 </div>

 The possibility to have user defined custom properties is discussed in this section (TOBE ADDED).

-To explore the available properties in detail, please go to the corresponding page (TOBE ADDED).
+To explore the available properties in detail, please go to the corresponding pages (TOBE ADDED).

 ## Creation of a StructureData instance

-In the following, different ways to create a StructureData instance are shown, starting from a property-free structure (only crystal structure), the simplest one.
+In the following, different ways to create a StructureData instance are shown, starting with the property-free structure (only crystal structure), the simplest one.

 ### Setting just the crystal structure

 As in the old StructureData, it is possible to define just the crystal structure, i.e. the unit cell and the atomic positions.
-Default unit of lenght is Angstrom.
+Default unit of length is Angstrom.

 ```python
 In [1]: StructureData = DataFactory('atomistic.structure')